Skip to contents

 .id score explanation

-1997-Clinton 1 The document contains elements that align slightly with the political left, such as references to social equality, civil rights, and the importance of community and education.
-However, it also emphasizes personal responsibility, a smaller government, and free enterprise, which are not typically associated with leftist ideology.
+1997-Clinton 1 The document contains elements that align slightly with the political left, such as advocating for civil rights, social equality, and educational opportunities for all.
+However, it also emphasizes personal responsibility, a smaller government, and free enterprise, which are not typically associated with the political left.
 The balance between these elements suggests a slightly left alignment.

 2013-Obama 2 The document aligns very well with the political left, emphasizing social equality, government intervention, and progressive policies.
 It advocates for collective action, economic equality, environmental responsibility, and social justice, all of which are key tenets of leftist ideology.
-However, it also acknowledges the importance of personal responsibility and skepticism of central authority, which tempers its alignment slightly.
+However, it also acknowledges the importance of personal responsibility and skepticism of central authority, which slightly moderates its alignment.

 Summary